ZSzabo-85/Snort-Lab/README.md

 Snort monitors traffic within the 192.168.80.0/24 network and generates logs in /var/log/snort.

 ## Attack simulation
-The following activities will be used to generate logs Using Kali web browser for  Command injection and XSS to DVWA hosted on Metasploitable.
+The following activities were used to generate logs Using Kali web browser for  Command injection and XSS to DVWA hosted on Metasploitable.
 Kali web browser http://192.168.80.10 then select DVWA